koran23/ecs-prom/README.md

 ## Instructions:

-*While I recognize that this might not be the optimal solution, it effectively serves as a valuable proof of concept (POC).*
+*While I recognize that this might not be the optimal solution, it effectively serves as a valuable proof of concept (POC).
+It's also crucial to understand the associated costs.
+While I tried my best to remain within the free tier as much as possible, there might be some (small) incurred expenses.*

 # AWS Infrastructure Deployment with Terraform